Dennis White (police commissioner)

 Dennis A. White (born c.
-1962) is a police officer who was Commissioner of the Boston Police Department.
+1962) is an American police officer who was briefly Commissioner of the Boston Police Department in 2021.
 After being sworn in on February 1, 2021, White was placed on leave two days later, as the city conducted an investigation into a 1999 allegation of domestic violence against his wife and teenage daughter.
 On June 7, 2021, Acting Mayor Kim Janey fired White after legal challenges.

 Early life and education

 White is a native of the Four Corners area of the Dorchester neighborhood of Boston, and graduated from Jeremiah E. Burke High School in the Dorchester neighborhood.
 He spent five years as a member of the Boston Fire Department.
-In 2005, he earned a bachelor’s degree in legal studies from Newbury College in nearby Brookline, Massachusetts.
+In 2005, he earned a bachelor's degree in legal studies from Newbury College in nearby Brookline, Massachusetts.

 Police career

 As of January 2021, White had been a member of the Boston Police Department for 32 years.
 He rose through leadership roles, becoming a deputy superintendent in 2014.
 In August 2018, Boston police commissioner William G. Gross promoted White to superintendent and named him chief of staff.
 In 2020, White was one of two police officers on an 11-member task force assembled to review and recommend improvements to policing in Boston, following the murder of George Floyd.